|

 University libraries and by actual

-observation at Tikal, developing
+observation at Tikal in Northern Guatemals, developing

 a theory on the use of the ball courts (in